AI Implementation

 • Writes user stories with prioritization (MoSCoW method)

-• Creates comprehensive test cases covering happy path, errors, edge cases, security, performance
+• Creates test cases covering happy path, errors, edge cases, security, performance

 • Validates feasibility with architect